uiuc-arc/tera/README.md

 `python3 logtimestotable.py /path/to/optimization_results` (Table 5)

 ==========================================
-# Claims supported by the artifact
+# Claims supported by the package
 ==========================================

-We support the following claims in this artifact
+We support the following claims in this package

 - Optimization: TERA reduces the execution time of a test while preserving the passing probability of the test.
 This is supported by the experiments involving the optimizer above.
 - Fault detection ability of the test remains similar to the original.
 This is supported by the mutation experiments above.
 - Optimized tests can reproduce historical failures (Table 4).
-We do not provide full support for reproducing this claim in this artifact, since this requires reproducing some very old builds/dependency versions, which are not available right now.
+We do not provide full support for reproducing this claim in this package, since this requires reproducing some very old builds/dependency versions, which are not available right now.
 We only provide the code versions and some scripts to run the original and optimized version of the tests for the repositories, although not all of them may work.
-At the time of submitting this artifact, we were able to reproduce failures for all projects except `gensim`.
+At the time of creating this package, we were able to reproduce failures for all projects except `gensim`.

 ### Common runtime issues
 - If you are running docker for the first time, it may take some time to download the ubuntu image file (~2-15 mins depending on network speed).
 The image is cached for subsequent runs.
 Please wait for sometime if you do not see any output.